 Different accounts are available from where you can know about the trade and ancient Greek imports and exports.

-1. Food grains were probably the most important of the ancient Greek imports.
-The land was not very arable and the produce was often not sufficient to support the growing population.
+Food grains were probably the most important of the ancient Greek imports.
+The land was not very arable and the weather was also harsh which resulted into produce was often not being sufficient to support the growing population.
+Many of the city states being predominantly urban like Athens had less arable land which made feeding the entire population with their produce very difficult.
 So, food grains had to be imported.
 From the official documents, we can see that the import of food grains was controlled by the state.

 Of course, the ancient Greek states exported a number of commodities in order to finance these large imports, especially that of the food grains.
 The Athenian wine was one of the most important items of export.